...

 Remarriage of the Recipient Spouse

 In Texas, alimony payments generally terminate if the recipient spouse remarries.
-This is because the new marriage is presumed to provide financial support, and the support from the new spouse supersedes the duty to pay alimony.
-It’s important to note that cohabitation without marriage does not typically terminate alimony unless specific circumstances are outlined in the divorce decree.
+A new marriage is assumed to provide financial support, which overrides the obligation to pay alimony.
+However, cohabitation without marriage usually does not end alimony payments unless the divorce decree specifies otherwise.

 Cohabitation and Alimony

 The recipient spouse’s cohabitation with a romantic partner can potentially impact alimony payments.
 If the recipient spouse enters a supportive relationship resembling a marriage-like partnership, it may be grounds for modifying or terminating alimony.
-However, proving cohabitation can be challenging, and specific criteria must be met to establish a substantial change in the recipient’s financial circumstances.
+However, proving cohabitation can be difficult.
+You must meet specific criteria to demonstrate a substantial change in the recipient’s financial situation.

 Enforcement of Alimony Orders